hashicorp/nomad/website/source/guides/securing-nomad.html.md

 `lost`, most operators should raise the `heartbeat_grace` configuration setting before restarting their servers:

-1. Set `heartbeat_grace = "1h"` or an appropriate duration on servers
+1. Set `heartbeat_grace = "1h"` or an appropriate duration on servers.
-1. Restart servers, one at a time
+1. Restart servers, one at a time.
-1. Restart clients, one or more at a time
+1. Restart clients, one or more at a time.
-1. Set `heartbeat_grace` back to its previos value (or remove to accept the default)
+1. Set `heartbeat_grace` back to its previous value (or remove to accept the default).
-1. Restart servers, one at a time
+1. Restart servers, one at a time.

-~> In a future release Nomad will allow upgrading a cluster to use TLS without multiple server restarts.
+~> In a future release Nomad will allow upgrading a cluster to use TLS by allowing servers to accept TLS and non-TLS connections from clients during the migration.

 Jobs running in the cluster will _not_ be affected and will continue running throughout the switch as long as all clients can restart within their heartbeat